 Please Rotate Your Device

-An estoppel certificate in real estate is a summary of the pertinent clauses found within a lease, and verified by signature of the tenant.
+An estoppel certificate in commercial real estate is a summary of the pertinent clauses found within a lease, and verified by signature of the tenant.
 The purpose of such an estoppel letter is to allow the landlord to confirm to potential purchasers the high-level details of each commercial lease for the property, so they can make a more informed decision about purchasing the building.

 The estoppel certificates signed by the tenants of the property verify the future cash flow, length of lease terms, and any outstanding claims and defaults.

-Unless otherwise stated and agreed to in your lease, it is always a cost to the landlord, since they are the party that benefits from the completion and verification of the estoppel certificate.
+It is always a cost to the landlord, since they are the party that benefits from the completion and verification of the estoppel certificate.